Movonkol/SarcASM_analysis/README.md

 3. **Pixel size (µm/px)**

-   - If you want the script to **read pixel size from image metadata / BioFormats**:
+   - If you want the script to **read pixel size from image metadata / BioFormats** (works best with OME-TIFF):

      ```python
      auto_pixelsize = True